If you are a college student looking for a student credit card, you have plenty of options.

 Because of this, local banks and credit unions near your college campus are likely to offer special credit card deals for area college students.
-And plenty of national credit card issuers offer student cards as well.
+And plenty of national credit card issuers offer credit cards for students as well.

 Because of the CARD Act, if you are under 21 and wish to open your own credit card account, you will need a co-signer who is older than 21, or you will need to provide adequate proof of income that shows you can handle the credit obligation on your own.

 Not sure of your credit standing?
-Check out your credit scores with Credit.com’s free Credit Report Card.
-It also provides an easy-to-understand breakdown of your credit history.
+You can check out your two free credit scores on Credit.com.
+You’ll also get an easy-to-understand breakdown of your credit history.